BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

       * b: Float
       * a: Float

-  * `VectorMerger`: Combines up to 4 input values into Vectors.
+  * `VectorMerger`: Combines up to four input floats into a vector.
     * Inputs:
       * x: Float
       * y: Float